5 Proven EDU Lead Gen Tactics

 If your school’s enrollment conversion is typical, 70% or 80% of enrollments come from leads generated in the previous month.
 Nurturing social media leads, either by your marketing efforts or by your admissions team, becomes pivotal for hitting monthly enrollment and start goals.

 Your school’s website remains the best lead generator in your marketing toolkit.
 At the most basic level, an EDU website needs to be mobile-friendly.
-Not all prospects fill out a lead form on mobile, but they are more than likely viewing your website on a smartphone.
+Not all prospects fill out a lead form on mobile, but they are more than likely viewing the site on a smartphone.
 So, the website must at least function and look good on a small screen.
 In today’s world, how your website looks, and functions is a reflection of the school and what it is like being a student there.
 What is your website saying about the school?

 We could spend hours reviewing user experience (UX) on websites.
 Regularly review UX tools to understand how your school website is functioning.
 We recommend SEMRush, HubSpot Website Grader, SEOptimer, and Google Page Speed tools.

 Website lead optimization should include testing lead forms.
 The amount of information you require a potential student to give affects the conversion rate.
 If all forms are the same across the website, consider adjusting the number of input fields required to submit them.
 Experiment with buyer journey, sales funnel position and intent.
 Perhaps the homepage form converts best with five required fields and the degree program pages convert higher with eight required fields.

 Ideas for increasing your school’s website conversion:

 • Post blog articles highlighting the value of higher learning like how the skills in your programs help secure a job in the industry, lead to a better financial future, or shine the spotlight on a successful graduate.

 • Partner with industry experts/instructors/professors/thought leaders on articles describing exciting things going on in the industries your school’s graduates are joining.